From Fascism to Feminism, here are four interpretations of Margaret Atwood’s The Handmaid’s Tale.

 Unsurprisingly, there are many similarities between the two novels, with Atwood playing homage to and re-imagining the earlier text.

-The Handmaid’s Tale compared to Nineteen Eighty-Four
+Similarities in The Handmaid’s Tale and Nineteen Eighty-Four

 In Nineteen Eighty-Four, faceless Party members police the thoughts, words and even facial expressions of Oceania’s citizens.
 The middle classes wear uniforms and sashes, and are stripped of meaningful identity (narrator Winston Smith, for example, becomes “6079 Smith W”).